Earn cash back

 Avoid Job Switches

-Maintain your current employment, as any changes could potentially affect your income stability.
+Maintain your current employment, as any changes could potentially affect your perceived income stability.

 Be Transparent With Your Lender